cheredia19/footy-euros-history/README.md

 ---
-title: 'The history of football euros'
+title: 'UEFA European Championships in figures'
 author: 'César Heredia, data journalist'
-description: 'A detailed look at the seventeen euros held since 1960'
+description: 'A detailed data look at the seventeen football European championships held since 1960'
-modified: '2024-07-10'
+modified: '2024-07-14'
 files: ['euro_countries.csv','euros_summary.csv','countries_euros.csv','euro_winners.csv','matches.csv','runner_ups.csv','win_rate_country.csv']
 group: 'Sports'
 ---

-### Summary of all European Championships
-<FlatUiTable
-  data={{
-    url: 'euros_summary.csv'
-  }}
-/>
+The victory of Spain over England by 2-1 closes another fascinating chapter of the UEFA European Competitions.
+It represents the fourth championship for the Spaniards, overtaking Germany as the most winning team in the Euro's history.
+France and Italy complete the list of countries with more than one European championship, while other seven nations have won it once each.

 ### Winners of European Championships
 <PlotlyBarChart